 Maximal Allowed Transit Tap Latency

-The reasonable tap latency in transit environment must not exceed 350-500 msec.
+The reasonable tap latency in transit environment must not exceed in average 350-500 msec at subway turnstile and 500 – 1000 msec at bus validator.